plaintextaccounting/plaintextaccounting/src/index.md

 ### Feature matrix

-A rough comparison of the big three PTA apps' features. <!-- last updated: 2024-09 -->
+A rough comparison of the big three PTA apps' main features, <!-- last updated: 2024-09 -->
+plus some relevant third-party tools in italics. <!-- notable likely-to-be-made-to-work ones -->
 Corrections and suggestions are appreciated ([chat](https://matrix.to/#/#plaintextaccounting:matrix.org)).
-Third-party things are *italic*. <!-- Of these, the notable likely-to-be-made-to-work ones are mentioned. -->
+You can also use this as a kind of overview, quick reference or porting guide.

 <style>
 td:first-child strong a {